Murder of James Craig Anderson: Events

 A group of young white men and women were drinking and partying in the small town of Puckett in Rankin County, Mississippi.
 According to a lawyer representing one (or more) of the perpetrators, they decided to go buy more beer in a location where stores were open later at night.
-According to law enforcement officials, veteran police officer Eric Fox of the Jackson Police Department and Deryl Dedmon, an 18-year-old white man from the Jackson suburb of Brandon, Mississippi, led the group in planning to attack blacks in Jackson.
+According to law enforcement officials, Deryl Dedmon, an 18-year-old white man from the Jackson suburb of Brandon, Mississippi, led the group in planning to attack blacks in Jackson.
 They talked about collecting bottles to throw at people.
 Dedmon said to friends, "Let's go fuck with some niggers."
 The group split up between Dedmon's green 1998 Ford F-250 truck and a white Jeep Cherokee.
 They each drove 16 mi west on Interstate 20 to a predominantly black area on the western edge of Jackson.

 According to prosecutors, the people in the Jeep were the first to spot James Craig Anderson near his truck in the parking lot at the Metro Inn in Jackson at 5 am on June 26.
 They contacted Dedmon and the others to join them.

 The two vehicles with the group of whites pulled off the freeway and into the motel parking lot.
 The group said they believed that Anderson was trying to steal a vehicle because they saw him trying to break into one.
 The vehicle was Anderson's own; he had lost his keys.
 The group repeatedly beat Anderson and robbed him, the district attorney said, citing reports from witnesses.
 Video from a motel security camera shows the perpetrators entering and leaving the picture frame, but did not capture the beating.
 One witness reported that one of the perpetrators yelled, "white power", when returning to his truck after the beating.

 William Montgomery drove the Jeep away with several passengers, including John Aaron Rice.
 Dedmon drove his pickup truck over Anderson, who was staggering along the edge of the lot.
 This attack was captured on video.
 Dedmon caused fatal injuries, and Anderson died a few days later.
 Dedmon left the scene at a high speed.

 Later Dedmon boasted about beating and running Anderson over, saying, "I ran that nigger over," to his accomplices in the Jeep.
 Law enforcement officials said that Dedmon repeated that statement with the racial slur in subsequent conversations.